fsiliadin/SARA-Greenhouse-Interface/README.md

 Features

 	Profile management: (to open the profile managment panel, click on the logo) A profile is a csv file whose rows are tasks.
-						Each task is an instruction of lighting, irrigation, temperature and humidity of the ground and of the air in order to simulate a climatic and nutritional environment.
+See an example of profile: "Tomato during day of summer.csv" Each task is an instruction of lighting, irrigation, temperature and humidity of the ground and of the air in order to simulate a climatic and nutritional environment.
 						Of course you can customize your profile, see profile_management_utils.js and profile_pluging.js